ryaeung/subtitle/README.md

 ## Getting Started: A Step-by-Step Tutorial

 1. **Access the Tool:** Open the `index.html` file in your web browser using the link.
-You should see the Video Subtitle Timer interface.  [alt text for screenshot of main interface]
+You should see the Video Subtitle Timer interface.

 2. **Upload Your Video:** Click the "Upload Video" button and select the video file you wish to subtitle.
-The video will begin playing, and a time bar will appear, displaying the current playback time (mm:ss:ms). [alt text for screenshot showing video upload and time bar]
+The video will begin playing, and a time bar will appear, displaying the current playback time (mm:ss:ms).

-3. **Input Your Subtitles:** In the large text box on the right, enter your premade script, each on a new line.  [alt text for screenshot showing subtitle input box]
+3. **Input Your Subtitles:** In the large text box on the right, enter your premade script, each on a new line.

 4. **Timing Your Subtitles:** As the video plays, click the "Split" button to mark the end of a subtitle section.
 The tool automatically records the timestamp.
-To indicate a break in subtitles (no subtitles displayed for a period), click the "Break" button. [alt text for screenshot showing split and break buttons]
+To indicate a break in subtitles (no subtitles displayed for a period), click the "Break" button.

 5. **Generating the SRT File:** Once you have timed all your subtitles, click the "Generate SRT" button.
 The tool will create an SRT file containing your subtitles and their corresponding timestamps.
-You can then download this file. [alt text for screenshot showing generate SRT button and download option]
+You can then download this file.

 6. **Using Your SRT File:**  Import the downloaded SRT file into your video editing software or video player to add subtitles to your video.